 - 1.2.1.
-Establish and maintain an environment where children feel safe in both the real and the virtual world and are encouraged to talk and are listened to. - 1.2.2.
+Establish and maintain an environment where children feel safe, including in a digital context, and are encouraged to talk and are listened to. - 1.2.2.
 Ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate. - 1.2.3.
-Include in the curriculum activities and opportunities which equip children with the skills they need to stay safer from abuse both in the real and the virtual world and information about who to turn to for help. - 1.2.4.
-Include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills - 1.2.5.
 We use P.S!
 Healthy and Safer Lifestyles Unit from the Cambridgeshire PSHE Service Personal Development Programme.
 This Unit reinforces essential skills for every child.
-Self-esteem and confidence building, thinking independently and making assessments of risk based on their own judgements are encouraged throughout the Unit.
+Self esteem and confidence building, thinking independently and making assessments of risk based on their own judgements are encouraged throughout the Unit.